Yoga Nidra: Deep Relaxation, Mindfulness, and Transformation

-Yoga Nidra originating in the Tantric tradition, is a powerful technique that induces complete physical, mental and emotional relaxation.
-Although during the practice, one appears to be asleep, hence it is often called ‘yogic sleep’, the consciousness is functioning at a deeper level: one spontaneously oscillates between the conscious and subconscious states.
+Yoga Nidra, rooted in the Tantric tradition, is a powerful yogic practice that induces deep physical, mental, and emotional relaxation.
+Often called “yogic sleep”, during Yoga Nidra the body appears to rest while the consciousness remains active at a deeper level, naturally oscillating between conscious and subconscious states.

 Intuitive Art Creation through Yoga Nidra